FlimsyParking/Gate-to-Sovngarde-Wabbajack/README.md

 Download Wabbajack: https://www.wabbajack.org/

-Create a new folder called “Wabbajack” in a location outside of the Program Files.
-Move Wabbajack.exe into this folder and run it.
+Create a new folder called “Wabbajack” in a location outside of the Program Files and outside other "System" directories such as Windows, Desktop, Downloads etc. Move Wabbajack.exe into this folder and run it.
 It will check for updates and install them, if there are any.

 Link your Nexus account in Wabbajack (again: a Premium Membership is highly recommended).
 Hint: If you activate the premium membership after beginning a Wabbajack install, you can restart Wabbajack to enable automated downloads.